top of page

 Difficulty: Most of this hike is easy.
 However, there are short sections that are moderately difficult and which involve climbing two cliff faces with the assistance of handgrips – one down and one up.
 Because of this, this hike is usually categorized as moderately difficult.
 If there has been recent rain, the trail may be slippery and hazardous and should not be attempted.
 Even more so, if it is actually raining.

 Starting Point: Start from the parking lot before the Indian Village by Avnei Eitan.
-There is a kiosk by the parking lot, but it is only open at popular times.
+There is a kiosk by the parking lot that is open at popular times.

 Directions: Enter into Waze “כפר האינדיאני” and click on “כפר האינדיאני, אבני איתן.”
 Indian Village is not your destination, but it is recognizable by Waze and the parking lot is just before the Indian Village.
 If your Hebrew is not up to this, enter "Avnei Eitan" into Waze and ask for directions in the moshav.
 You will need to pass through the moshav to reach the parking lot.
 This is a religious moshav and its entrance is closed on Shabbat and religious holidays.
 However, there is a dirt road 100 meter or so from the entrance to the moshav on your left on which you can encircle the moshav to the parking lot.